 When a person has black mucus, they may have inhaled potentially harmful pollutants.
-Or, they could have an underlying infection or condition.
+Coughing up black mucus may also be due to an underlying infection or condition.

 Mucus serves an important purpose in the nasal passages and other cavities throughout the body.
 It helps protect against infection and harm from foreign objects.
 Mucus also helps lubricate these passages and cavities.